-Air flow is controlled by the central dial on the main page of the interface.
+Air flow is controlled by the middle dial on the front interface.

-When this is set to 0, there will be no sound produced, just as if you didn't blow any air into a trumpet.
+When set to 0, there will be no sound coming out, just as there wouldn't be any sound if you didn't blow any air into an instrument.

 You can of course control this value with different CCs.
-We set it to the modulation wheel by default because it's available on almost every digital keyboard, but you can use anything you like, for example CC2, which is the default for most breath controllers - all you need to do is click on the small dot next to the CC number and move the controller you want to assign.
+We set it to the modulation wheel by default because it's available on almost every digital keyboard, but you can use anything else you like, for example CC2, which is the default for most breath controllers.

+All you need to do is click on the small dot next to the CC number and move a dial/wheel/fader/etc on your controller.

-Vibrato can also be controlled with the air flow - to enable/disable this, go into the PREFS panel and change the "allow vibrato with air flow" value.
-Once this is enabled, moving the air flow controller up and down will begin to add pitch variation to the sound.
+As mentioned above, vibrato can be controlled with the air flow as well.
+When you move the air controller up and down, it will start adding slight pitch variation to the sound.
+To enable/disable this, go into the PREFS panel and change the "allow vibrato with air flow" value.

-In some rare cases, and sometimes when using MIDI files imported from softwares like Sibelius, you only get velocities, so at the bottom of the CC list we added the possibility to control the air flow with the incoming velocity - just select "VEL".
+In some rare cases, and when using MIDI files imported from softwares like Sibelius, you only get velocities, so at the bottom of the CC list, we added the possibility to control the air flow with the incoming velocity - simply select ""VEL"" for this..

-You also have the option to use the pitch bend as the input CC, you can do so by choosing "P. BEND" from the list.
+Lastly, if you want to use the pitch bend as the input CC, you can do so by choosing "P. BEND" from the list.